postgrespro/pg_pathman/README.md

 ## Declarative partitioning

 From PostgreSQL 10 `ATTACH PARTITION`, `DETACH PARTITION` and `CREATE TABLE ..
-PARTITION OF` commands could be with with tables partitioned by `pg_pathman`:
+PARTITION OF` commands could be used with tables partitioned by `pg_pathman`:

 ```plpgsql